 The lifting unit is made from metal sections joined with electro-welding and travels along the mast while being held in drive-motion by a series of small wheels on the border of the mast's rails made adjustable by eccentric pins.
-The motion is guaranteed by mesh of gear (1) with the rack which is welded to the mast.
-Two safety hooks, placed under the gears, have the function of preventing the lifting unit from coming out of its drive mechanism and plunging down should the pin of one or more small sliding wheels happen to break, or if the cabin goes past the last mast installed due to a fault in the loading unit's control system.
+The lifting unit is supported by the motor pinion that engages with the rack which is welded to the mast.
+Two safety hooks, placed under the motor pinion, have the function of preventing the lifting unit from coming out of its drive mechanism and plunging down should the pin of one or more small sliding wheels happen to break, or if the unit goes past the last mast installed due to a fault in the loading units's control system.